MiLLeRRain/TrimbleSpark-Trainer/README.md

 2. Run the app:
    `npm run dev`
 3. Open the app and paste your Gemini API key in **API Settings**.
+   - You can paste multiple keys (one per line); the trainer will rotate through the list on every request.

 ## Deploy to GitHub Pages (GitHub Actions)